trupti-soni-c/Calculator-in-Angular/README.md

   ```
 We use brackets around the value attribute to create a property binding.Now, our current number will be displayed in our calculator and when the value of the currentNumber variable changes, the displayed value will change accordingly without having to manually add any code to update the DOM.

-Next, when a digit button is clicked we need to call the getNumber() method to append the digit to the current number string.
-For this, we can use Angular event binding to bind the getNumber() method to the click event of buttons displaying the digits.
+Next, when a digit button is clicked we need to call the presskey() method to append the digit to the current number string.
+For this, we can use Angular event binding to bind the presskey() method to the click event of buttons displaying the digits.
 Changte your component template as follows:
 ```javascript

 <div class="calculator">